LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 The script will automatically keep on sending the HTTP requests against your node for 5 minutes (`-t 5m`).
 During that time please keep in mind:

 1. You may want to disable the cache on the node to get real performance analysis.
 To do this, set `cacheEnabled` in configuration to `false`.
-2. You might not see the viable results if your development Blockchain dataset is empty.
+2. You might not see the viable results if your development blockchain dataset is empty.
 This could be changed by running your tests against the Testnet data.
 3. It may take a couple of minutes to show the analyzed results in the New Relic interface so be patient.

 To see the New Relic instrumentation results, please log in to https://rpm.newrelic.com, and select `APM` from the top menu.